 Clients call us to avoid points on their driving record.
 Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

 Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.

-Contact a Speeding Ticket Defense Lawyer in Solon today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Attorney in Solon today to discuss the possible penalties associated with your speeding ticket.